 So, the year of the rooster is here and I am still sticking to updating this little blog in the search for financial independence.
-Work has boring me a bit lately and I often find myself dreaming of pursuing other interests once I am financially independent.
+Work has been boring me a bit lately and I often find myself dreaming of pursuing other interests once I am financially independent.
 How much closer did I get?

 I went to China for the Lunar New Year in February.
 China has changed a lot for the better.
 I only visited a so called tier two city which tends to lag behind the ultramodern likes of Shanghai or Shenzhen, but there was a lot of change in the air.